toUpperCase78/real-racing-3-vehicles/README.md

 ## Notes

 **Note 1:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
-Take this in consideration while I look for any solutions for proper output.
+For this reason, texts containing `$` sign have been changed.

 **Note 2:** Due to new game versions and minor changes to datasets such as insertion of new vehicles and/or fixing erroneous values, experiments that were presented in outcomes might not be 100% accurate or out-of-date.
 That's why they will be updated some time later to reflect those changes.

 **Note 3:** Sometimes, GitHub is stubborn to load the IPython files when it is taking too long.
-Just click on 'Reload' if is ended with something going wrong.
+Just click on **Reload** if it is ended with **something going wrong**.